 - 2 beetroots peeled and cut into small cubes

-- Grated coconut 2 tbsp
+- Grated coconut 2 tablespoon

 - 1 medium size onion chopped fine